twof/EverythingButTheBagel/README.md

   - Out of the box, SwiftUI doesn't allow developers to track and set absolute scroll position programatically, so I created [a package for that](https://github.com/twof/ControllableScrollView).
 - Code is separated into a core, platform agnostic package to contain all business logic and tests, and a parent project that contains platform-specific and UI code.
   - It's expected that as much logic as possible is put into the core package and that UI code is never put in the core package to optimize for testability and coverage.
+- Since we're keeping all SwiftUI code out of the core package, another package called `Sprinkles` has been created to manage reusable design system and UI utilities.

+## Networking
+- HTTP fetches are performed by `HTTPDataSourceReducer` which is optimized for reusability.
+Any reducer which has some HTTP dependency would be expected to use it.
+  - It uses the built-in `URLCache`. `URLCache` has some downsides (documented in code) and I'd expect to replace it with something else eventually.
+  - It handles error logging for networking related activities.
+  - It performs expotential backoff retries up to a configured maximum number and is responsive to task cancellation.

 ## Logging
 - [Sentry](https://sentry.io/welcome/) is being used as the remote logging service.
 There are many other services that do effectively the same thing, but this is one I've liked in the past.